 19. ✦ Complete a 1000+ Piece Jigsaw Puzzle

-Most of us haven’t done this since we were children.
+This is one of those fun things to do at home that most of us haven’t done this since we were children!
 You don’t find too many opportunities where you can concentrate on one thing, so be present and let everything else in your mind go.
 That alone will be worth every minute.

 20. ✦ Make Fresh Pasta